Father of Quebec boy who was subject of an Amber Alert taken to hospital

-A man who was arrested after police found his six-year-old son, who had been the subject of an Amber Alert, has been taken to hospital.
+A man who was arrested after police found his six-year-old son, who had been the subject of an Amber Alert, remains in an Ontario hospital.

 The boy vanished from St-Eustache, Que., on Thursday and his father was apprehended in Ontario nearly 24 hours later.
 By then, the body of the boy's mother had also been discovered in the family home.